cerebral/overmind/packages/overmind-devtools-client/README.md

 If you're having connection issues:

 1. **Cannot connect to WebSocket server**
-   * Check if the server is running (you should see "WebSocket server running on port 3031" in the console)
+   * Check if the server is running (you should see "Overmind DevTools WebSocket server running on port 3031" in the console)
    * Verify no other application is using the port
    * Try specifying a different port using the OV_DEV_PORT environment variable